Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The three-gluon mechanism

-It should be noted that the quantity $\phi$ in (\ref{alpha3g}) is related to the charmonium wave function and can be written as follows: \ba \phi = \frac{|\psi (\bf {r}=\bf{0})|}{M_\psi^{3/2}} = \frac{\alpha_s^{3/2}}{3\sqrt{3\pi}}, \ea where $\alpha_s$ is the QCD coupling constant.
-Here the quantity $\phi$ is obtained from the decay rate of $\psi\to 3\,g$ on the mass shell.
-We understand that on the charmonium scale (for $s \sim M_c^2$) this three-gluon mechanism depends on its value to a rather high degree, and therefore, this mechanism, according to Eqs.\eqref{alpha3g} and \eqref{eq.phi}, is very sensitive to this value of $\phi$.
-For this process, when performing computations we use the value $\alpha_s(M_c) = 0.28$ which is expected at the QCD evolution of $\alpha_s$ from the $b$-quark scale to the $c$-quark scale, i.e., to $s \sim M_c^2$.

-It should be noted that one of the most important corrections concerns the final state of $\Xi^0 \bar {\Xi}^0$.
+It is necessary to note that one of the most important corrections concerns the final state of $\Xi^0 \bar {\Xi}^0$.
 During the execution of the process, after the decays of $\psi(3770)$, three gluons are obtained, then three more pairs of the quark-antiquark are formed and in the final state $\Xi^0 \bar {\Xi}^0$ pairs are formed.
-To completely implement this mechanism, we need to reproduce the absolute value of the cross section.
-In this case, one of the goals of this mechanism is the transition of three gluons (i.e., with a total angular momentum of $1$) into a final $\Xi^0 \bar {\Xi}^0$ pair.
+To completely implement this mechanism, it is necessary to reproduce the absolute value of the cross section.
+One of the goals here of this mechanism is the transition of three gluons (i.e., with a total angular momentum of $1$) into a final $\Xi^0 \bar {\Xi}^0$ pair.